dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 ### Include the SDK

+#### Dependency packages

+1. `core`: The foundation upon which Dynamsoft SDKs implements their functionality.
+It consists of basic classes, interfaces and enumerations shared between all Dynamsoft SDKs.
+2. `utility`: Defines auxiliary classes shared between all Dynamsoft SDKs.
+3. `cvr`: The cornerstone of the Dynamsoft Capture Vision architecture.

 #### Use a CDN

 The simplest way to include the SDK is to use either the [jsDelivr](https://jsdelivr.com/) or [UNPKG](https://unpkg.com/) CDN.
 The "hello world" example above uses **jsDelivr**.
 We should also include the SDK Dynamsoft Camera Enhancer which provides camera support.